 "Spotswood really embodies the William & Mary ideal of everyone being connected, regardless of where you're from or what floor you live on.
 I encourage anyone who has the Spotswood opportunity to cherish it because it truly represents so much more than a building." - Nathanael Paige '18

 *Spotswood Hall is located in the Botetourt Complex of freshman housing.
-Students requiring accessible living assignments outside of Spotswood are welcome to apply and will be accommodated in all programming.
+Students requiring more accessible living assignments outside of Spotswood are encouraged to apply, and their participation will be accommodated in all programming.